Written and Narrated by

 “Students know cheating is wrong, and that it’s a violation of school policy to smuggle notes into an exam, or to copy a neighbor’s answers.
 But what if a friend, who’s failing the class, asks you for answers to a test?
 Or if you see someone you don’t know cheating?
 Does it matter if you report it or not?

-- Do not deprive of freedom or opportunity
+4) Do not deprive of freedom or opportunity.

 So, if you decide to take a peek at the old exam, then you’re violating Rule #8: Do Not Cheat.
 According to Gert, cheating causes harm because “the cheater gains an advantage over other participants in the activity, by violating the rules that everyone is expected to follow.”

 The second step of SMA is justification, which helps determine whether breaking a moral rule prevents a greater harm from occurring or whether the harm you are causing legitimately addresses a more significant harm that was already caused.
-So, getting an “F” on the exam because you cheated is an example of you being harmed (failed) for causing a more significant harm (cheating).
-The goal of justification is to determine the action that 1) causes the least harm to others 2) can withstand public scrutiny and 3) would be ethically permissible for anyone in a similar situation.
+The goal of justification is to determine the action that 1) causes the least harm to others 2) can withstand public scrutiny, and 3) would be ethically permissible for anyone in a similar situation.

-So what if there were a publicly known rule that students should cheat whenever they aren’t likely to get caught?
-Well, this would threaten the integrity of the class and weaken the value of a degree from your university.
+So what if there were a publicly known rule that students should cheat whenever they are not likely to get caught?
+Well, this would threaten the integrity of the class and weaken the value of a degree from the university.
 It would also destroy the university’s ability to certify that students graduate with the knowledge that they need in their field.
-Ultimately, none of us could trust the surgeon about to operate, the banker managing our life savings, or the pilot flying the airplane.
 A general rule that allows academic cheating cannot be justified.
 And, if you can’t do something without making a secret exception for yourself, SMA tells us, “Don’t do it.”

 SMA encourages us to consider alternative courses of action that would minimize harm.
-For example, you could tip off the professor anonymously and suggest that he consider re-writing the exam.
+For example, you could tip off the professor anonymously and suggest that they consider re-writing the exam.
 Or you could ask the professor to distribute the old test to everyone in the class.
-That way, no student would have an unfair advantage.
-And, it would give everyone a chance to know what the professor thinks is most important.
+That way, no student would have an unfair advantage and it would give everyone a chance to know what the professor thinks is most important.

 Systematic Moral Analysis doesn’t provide one right answer, but it does help us fully evaluate a situation, think through possible courses of action, and avoid negative consequences that might not have occurred to us at the start.”